-Style Guide to uniting our voices for metabolic health
+Style Guide to unite advocacy for metabolic health

 Welcome new team members!
-Many of you encourage using one voice for .
-Below are suggestions from your fellow clinicians, scientists and professionals.
+Many of you encourage uniting our voices in a chorus for metabolic health.
+Below are post suggestions from your fellow clinicians, scientists and professionals.
 See our Communication Guide as well.
 We’d love to hear what is working for you!

 These Metabolic Multiplier volunteers have helped.

 Approach to writing blog posts